Mgineer117/PDE_Completed_Richardson_Extrapolation/README.md

 # Copyright:
 I hereby release the entire grant of license, allowing individuals to freely use the algorithm.

+# Note:
+NM means Neumann Boundary condition which assumes the first derivative equal to 0 on the boundary.
 # Last Update: 06/27/2023